-Duplex: A duplex is a dwelling that is joined to only one other dwelling - separated by a wall extending from ground to roof.
+A duplex is a dwelling that is joined to only one other dwelling - separated by a wall extending from ground to roof.
 There must be no other dwellings either above or below and the duplex must be separated from all other structures by open space.
+A double house is where one dwelling is directly above the first, with both having separate access to the street.

+Barracks

-Barracks: This is long building containing several independent private dwellings with or without shared facilities.
+This is long building containing several independent private dwellings with or without shared facilities.

+Out-room

-Out-room: This is a room separate from the main building and occupied by a separate household e.g. domestic employees' quarters.
+This is a room separate from the main building and occupied by a separate household e.g. domestic employees' quarters.

+Other (specify)

-Other (specify) \\\\\: This category is to be shaded only if the dwelling does not fit into any of the categories listed.
+This category is to be shaded only if the dwelling does not fit into any of the categories listed.
 The type of dwelling should also be specified in the space provided.

-DK/NS: Don't Know/Not Stated should be selected as a last resort.
+Don't Know/Not Stated should be selected as a last resort.
 Every effort must be made to obtain an answer by probing, or asking questions of another member of the household.